Richard Golian

 Today, CAPE for the S&P 500 sits at around 38, significantly above the historical average of approximately 16-17.

-History doesn’t replay itself, but its parallels can’t be ignored.
+History does not replay itself, but its parallels cannot be ignored.

 This article is intended for informational and educational purposes only.
 It does not constitute financial advice, a recommendation to buy or sell any securities, or a guarantee of future market performance.
 The views expressed are solely those of the author, who may also be an investor.
 Investing in financial markets involves risk, and each reader should make their own decisions independently and, if necessary, consult with a licensed professional.